 2) Event Personalisation

 When crafting your event brand, it’s crucial to consider the needs and desires of your target audience.
-An effective way to achieve this is through event personalisation, which involves tailoring the experience to each attendee’s unique preferences.
+An effective way to achieve this is through event personalization, which involves tailoring the experience to each attendee’s unique preferences.

 To get started, think about your audience’s motivations, what they hope to gain from attending your event, and who they want to connect with.
 Additionally, consider which content and speakers will be the most compelling for your attendees.